ameba23/harddrive-party/README.md

 UDP hole-punching is used to connect peers who are behind a NAT or firewall.

 Peers discovered manually, through gossip, or through mDNS are stored as known peers.
 Known peers are used for certificate verification, shown in the UI, and public-address peers are retried on startup.
-Symmetric-to-symmetric NAT connections are not currently supported.
+UDP hole-punching supports connections between symmetric NATs using a probabilistic approach.

 ### Transport